rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### Glossary of Contents

  * **Configuration** : This folder will contain the configuration file [IncrementalLoadConfig.json]( ).
-This will contain all the details of Gen1 and Gen2 ADLS and list all source and destinations path used to run the data factory pipeline and schedule the frequency of copy activity.
+It will contain all the details    of Gen1 and Gen2 ADLS along with source and destination path.

      **Note** : Setting multiple pipelines and activities enables parallelism mechanism.

- * **Migration** : This folder will contain all the

- * **DataFactoryV2Template** : This folder contain all the json templates which is being used for creating dynamic azure data factory.
+ * **Migration** : This folder will contain all the json files , templates which will be used to create dynamic data factory pipeline      and copy the data from Gen1 path to Gen2 container.

- *  **InvokeMethod.ps1**: This powershell script will execute PipelineConfig.ps1 and DataFactory.ps1

- *  **PipelineConfig.ps1** : This powershell script will create all the required json input data, which is being used in Datafactory.ps1      powershell.This will dynamically create the json file considering all the required inputs from InventoryInput.json file.

-  * **DataFactory.ps1** : This powershell will create the linked services, datasets and pipeline in sequence order,based on the input         provided in InventoryInput.json
+ * **Validation** : This folder will contain powershell scripts which will read the Gen1 and Gen2 data and validate it.
+The      comparison logs will be created in this folder[Output] ()

+ * **StartIncrementalLoadMigration** : The script to invoke the migration acitvity by creating increment pipeline in the data factory.

+ * **StartIncrementalLoadValidation** : The script to invoke the Validation process which will compare the data between Gen1 and Gen2 and generate logs in the output folder under Validation.

 ### 1.2 Configuration file set up

-**Path for config file** : [InventoryInput.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/Src/Migration/InventoryInputs.json)
+**Path for config file** : [IncrementalLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/Src/InventoryInputs.json)

 ```scala